-After completing each class quest, which can only be played via a Teacher Account, you as a teacher will receive a code.
-Students can enter this code into their individual account and receive points and a Shield.
-These can be found in their HackShield account.
+After completing each classquest, which can only be played through a Teacher's Account, you as a teacher will receive a code.
+The students can enter this code in their individual account, after which they receive points and a Shield.
+These are reflected in their HackShield account.

 Inspiration and deepening with this class quest